 Welcome to Year 6

-Mrs Bunting and Mrs Cunningham would like to take this opportunity to welcome both you and your child to Year 6.
+Mr Peal and Miss Jenkins would like to take this opportunity to welcome both you and your child to Year 6.
 Together with the support of Mrs Marriott and Mrs Scamp they look forward to an enjoyable year.

-During the term, the children will be learning skills through a range of sports including tag rugby, netball and basketball, whilst indoor PE will be focusing on gymnastics where the children will be working in partners to create balances and sequences to share with others.
+During the term, the children will be learning skills through a range of sports including tag rugby, netball and basketball.
+It is more important than ever that the children have their P.E kits in school as they are unable to use any spare kit.

 We are currently unable to use the hall for indoor P.E, so where possible we will be doing two outdoor sessions a week.
-These sessions will be on Tuesday and Thursday afternoons for 6H and on Monday and Thursday afternoons for 6C.
+These sessions will be on Tuesday and Wednesday afternoon.
 PE kit should stay in school all term as there are occasions when our PE time has to be moved to a different day.

 Please ensure children with shoulder length hair or longer have their hair tied back.
 If your child has pierced ears, their earrings will need to be removed in this session.
 Please ensure your child’s PE kit is in a suitable bag and labelled clearly with their full name and class.